UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 packages which cannot be used by other operating systems.

-**If you need an environment file that can produce environments that are reproducible across Mac OS, Windows, and Linux, then you are better off just including those packages into the environment file that you have specifically installed.**
+**If you need an environment file that can produce environments that are reproducible across Mac OS, Windows, and Linux, then you are better off just including only those packages that you have specifically installed.**

+This is achieved using the `--from-history` flag/option which means _only_ those packages explicitly installed with `conda install` commands, and **not** the dependencies that were pulled in when doing so will be exported.

 ~~~
 $ conda env export --name machine-learning-env --from-history --file machine-learning-history-env.yml